thruthesky/sonub-old/README.md

 * Set admin ids on PhilGo Admin Page.

 * Update GEO IP DATA every month.

+## Testing

+* Since `sonub.com` and `www.sonub.com` are used in locally
+  * HTTP redirection to HTTPS may not work (Unless you set it on Nginx) and will be failed on Lighthouse.
+* `npm run build:prod:seo` does watch because `ngsw-worker.js` is not being copied.

 ## Life Cycle of Site